Laxatives For Weight Loss: Is It Safe? | Juniper

 • Dairy: milk, yogurt and cheese [11].

-Eating lean proteins, whole grains and vegetables (which are high in fibre) also keep you fuller for longer which reduces snacking and reduces how hungry you feel throughout the day.
+Eating lean proteins, whole grains and vegetables (which are high in fibre) also keeps you fuller for longer, which reduces snacking and reduces how hungry you feel throughout the day.

 Exercising regularly